YT37/Machine-DeepLearning-Projects/README.md

-# MachineLearning-Projects
+# Machine-DeepLearning-Projects
- - These are Projects of different fields of Machine Learning.
+ - These are Projects of different fields of Machine Learning & Deep Learning.

 # Requirements
  - They are in their respective folders